It’s Wabbit Season

-On Facebook today, I saw where one of my “pro-choice” advocate friends had posted the ruling of the US District Court of Appeals that struck down the North Carolina law that apparently provided a mandate to abortion providers to show ultrasound evidence (pictures, heartbeat, etc.) to potential abortion patients.
-The ruling was supposedly a protection of the freedom of speech of the abortion provider, no less.
-I don’t intend to address that specific part of the ruling is so ridiculous it doesn’t deserve a retort.
+On Facebook today, one of my “pro-choice” friends posted the ruling of the US District Court of Appeals that struck down the North Carolina law that apparently provided a mandate to abortion providers to show ultrasound evidence (pictures, heartbeat, etc.) to potential abortion patients.
+Ironically, the ruling was supposed to protect the freedom of speech of the abortion provider.
+That specific part of the ruling is so ridiculous it doesn’t deserve a retort.
 Rather, I would like to challenge the specific celebration of my friend and the logic behind their aversion to the North Carolina effort to curb the rate of abortions in that state.
 For abortion advocates it’s wabbit season!

-The problem here of course is the constant rhetorical ploy of pro-choice advocates that they believe that abortions should be minimized.
-This rhetoric is usually used to humanize a seeming inhumane effort.
-Why would someone place so much effort in maintaining a woman’s right to kill her unborn child?
+A conversation might look like this-Why would someone place value in maintaining a woman’s right to kill her unborn child?
 Well, “It’s her right”, they might say.
 “But, we do believe that abortions should be minimal in number”, they usually continue.

 First of all, why should abortions be minimized?
 If the thing that is being killed is merely a piece of genetic material, who cares?
 Kill them all, I say.
 If it’s only so much genetic junk like a fingernail or a wart, slay it!
 Do whatever you like with it, as much as you’d like with it.
 Less is more, I say.

-Secondly, if a high number of abortions are immoral for some reason unknown to me, celebrating the demise of an effort to minimize the number of abortions is not consistent with the normal pro-choice rhetoric.
+Secondly, if a high number of abortions are immoral for some reason, celebrating the failure of an effort to minimize the number of abortions is not consistent with the normal pro-choice rhetoric.
 If there is some intrinsic morality in reducing the number of abortions while maintaining a woman’s right to have an abortion, then celebrating an effort to induce a reduction of abortions is self-defeating.

-In my opinion, these two points clearly show that the idea that militant pro-choice advocates want to minimize abortion is just a rhetorical device used to bring light into a darkness that is obvious to most people.
-It’s a false light though.
+In my opinion, these two points clearly show that the idea that militant pro-choice advocates want to minimize abortion is mere rhetoric used to fool people into believing abortion advocates are moral agents.
 Don’t be fooled.
 There is no reason to think they are being honest.

 I don’t see how more information hurts anyone.
 But then again, “its wabbit season”, I guess.